 If you want to make excuses, that’s fine.
 It’s your life.
 But this method of building self-confidence is based on real, tangible steps, and not intangible stuff like affirmations.
 Confidence doesn’t appear magically by itself.

 You can tell yourself every day that you’re confident, lucky to be alive, or whatever — but if you lack the skills to get shit done, you’ll never truly believe in yourself.

-And that’s my biggest issue with a lot of self-help theory and writers.
-Yes, affirmations, positive thinking, goal setting, is all great, but it’s NOTHING without execution.
+And that’s my biggest issue with a lot of self-help theories and writers.
+Yes, affirmations, positive thinking, and goal setting are all great, but it’s NOTHING without execution.

 How can you expect to build confidence if you never do anything?
 It’s impossible.